 There is an UNBELIEVABLE amount of research and contention surrounding soy.
 I considered trying to lay it all out there for you, but quite honestly the thought of that made me nauseous and grumpy.
 I’m just going to make myself useful by pointing you in the direction of some good sources of info on the topic.

 Dr. Mercola, alternative medicine’s monger of fear and anxiety, had this to say about soy.
 A lot of his information was taken from the Weston A. Price Foundation, which has Sally Fallon at its helm.
-Sally Fallon, in a word, hates soy and will tell you all about it here and here.
+Sally Fallon, in a word, hates soy.

 Here are some highlights: